grid reference TM 385 774Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 The building dates from the 1520s.
 It was for many years the home to the Halesworth Social Club, but in 2015 was converted into an antiques market.

-Closed October 18th 1910 as part of a scheme to reduce the number of alcohol licenses.
+it closed on October 18th 1910, as part of a scheme to reduce the number of alcohol licenses.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 (*** historic newspaper information from Bob Mitchell)